Z notation: History

+Z schema boxes were added by Carroll Morgan for the structuring of larger specifications.
+Ian Hayes edited the 1987 book Specification Case Study on the use of Z (2nd edition published in 1993), with contributions from Morgan, Sørensen, Sufrin, and others.
+A de facto standard for Z was produced as a book by Mike Spivey in 1989 (2nd edition, 1992).

 Abrial has said that Z is so named "Because it is the ultimate language!" although the name "Zermelo" is also associated with the Z notation through its use of Zermelo–Fraenkel set theory.

-In 1992, the Z User Group (ZUG) was established to oversee activities concerning the Z notation, especially meetings and conferences.

 Usage and notation

 Z is based on the standard mathematical notation used in axiomatic set theory, lambda calculus, and first-order predicate logic.
 All expressions in Z notation are typed, thereby avoiding some of the paradoxes of naive set theory.
 Z contains a standardized catalogue (called the mathematical toolkit) of commonly used mathematical functions and predicates, defined using Z itself.
 It is augmented with Z schema boxes, which can be combined using their own operators, based on standard logical operators, and also by including schemas within other schemas.
 This allows Z specifications to be built up into large specifications in a convenient manner.